 “the article is interesting for other reasons too.
 It begins with “Intrigued by the willingness of millions of consumers to pay real money for things that do not exist…” and ends by referring to “pretend items.”
 Joining the spirit of the article, then, I’d like to say that while I read this pretend piece of news, and I did notice that it doesn’t exist, I am not willing to spend real money on it.
 The article is just a goofy, unreal plaything produced for people who waste their days in the fantasy world where the New York Times is treated as if it is were a source of unbiased information.”

 Given the mainstream acceptance of tech panics that preceded this development, I think we need to reflect on an educational culture of deference, legitimacy and authority that prevented us from getting here sooner.
-We also need to ask whose voices and perspectives really matter when it comes to understanding games and gaming cultures.
+But we also need to ask whose voices and perspectives really matter when it comes to understanding games and gaming cultures.

 Gaming beyond tech panics